Contracting a strain of HPV is very common.

-Because the HPV particles continue to exist within the basal layer of the epithelial cells, the virus can get reactivated following a change in immune status.
+Because the HPV particles continue to exist within the bottom layer of the epithelial cells, the virus can get reactivated following a change in immune status.

 Maintaining viral latency requires one to maintain a healthy immune system.
 When this fails or is compromised the virus can begin replicating again and may lead to symptoms or progress to complications like cervical cancer.